everything2/everything2/docs/API.md

 Successful APIs will always return 200 OK and well-formed JSON.
 If you pass a ````Accept-Encoding: gzip```` header, the server may at its discretion compress the output.

+Content should always be assumed to be UTF-8 encoded.

 Return codes follow basic HTTP conventions.

 ### Return codes: